Why did Hannah decide to leave Latvia?

 - Harvey, our grandfather, was studying to be a Rabbi when his father died so also left and travelled to London, then to South Africa and finally decided to join his mother in Brooklyn, NY, as did Abe and Meyer.

-- However, Lily Rose and Meyer eventually settled in the Harrisburg, PA. area
+- Rose Lily and Meyer eventually settled in the Harrisburg, PA. area

 - Abe went to Missouri where he was a Jeweler.